gk646/teilpunkt/README.md

 - [glaze](https://github.com/stephenberry/glaze) _(latest)_: JSON library
 - [ankerl](https://github.com/martinus/unordered_dense) _(latest)_: Optimized Hashmap

-Note: This project is built with/for GCC and the Linux kernel as open source is essential for security.
+Note: This project is built with/for GCC and the Linux® kernel as open source is essential for security.

 **Feature Highlights:**